erroronline1/caro/readme.md

 * query preparation
 * sanitizing and masking input (avoiding unintended script execution)
 * support of chunkifying queries for improved performance Using these methods is mandatory.
-If preprocessing statements dynamic values must be prepared with driver-sice quoting to inhibit injections. (./api/sqlinterface.php)
+If preprocessing statements dynamic values must be prepared with driver-side quoting to inhibit injections. (./api/sqlinterface.php)

 All requests have to be executed through the api ensuring
 * responses for logged in users only